10 Best Small Business Checking Accounts for March 2023

 - Government-issued photo ID, such as a passport or driver’s license

 The best free business checking accounts should have either no or easily waivable monthly fees.
-Banks that don’t charge monthly fees include Bluevine, U.S. Bank, First Internet Bank, Novo, Mercury, Grasshopper, and Oxygen.
-Banks with easily waivable monthly fees are Bank of America, Chase, and Capital One.
+Banks that don’t charge monthly fees include Bluevine, U.S. Bank, Novo, Mercury, Grasshopper, Found, Lili, and North One.
+Banks with easily waivable monthly fees are Chase and Capital One.

 If you own and operate a business, you need to have a business checking account.
 Here are the benefits of having a business checking account:

-- It keeps your business and personal finances separate
+- It separates your business and personal finances.

-To open a business checking account, follow these six steps:
+To open a business checking account, follow these six steps, as listed in our guide on how to open a business bank account:

 - Step 1: Gather the required documents.